FAQs

 b) joint tenants – when two or more owners take title, so that when one of them passes away their share passes directly to the remaining owners without probate; heirs of the deceased owner have no interest in the property.

 Title insurance protects your ownership interest in real estate.
-A standard owners policy insures that;
+A standard owners policy ensures that;

 1. you own the real estate described in Schedule A of the policy; that no one else has a better right to own it.